MUSSLES/sspipeline/readme.md

 bash bootstrap.sh run
 ```

-## Citations
+## Citation

 If SSPipeline has enabled significant parts of an academic publication, please acknowledge that by citing the software.
-Until a specific publication is written about SSPipeline please cite the GitHub URL: www.github.com/MUSSLES/sspipeline
+At the moment, we are currently planning on submitting a paper to the Journal of Open Source Software (JOSS), but until a specific publication is written about SSPipeline, please cite the GitHub URL: www.github.com/MUSSLES/sspipeline

 ## License Info